Career Timeline of Letitia James: Major Achievements and Milestones

 September 2009: Won Democratic Primary

-In September 2009, Letitia James won the Democratic primary against her opponents and went on to win re-election for a second term.
+In September 2009, Letitia James won the Democratic primary and was re-elected for a second term.

 May 2013: Lawsuit Against City Point Project

-In May 2013, Letitia James was part of an Article 78 lawsuit against the Bloomberg administration and Acadia Realty Trust seeking the shut-down of the City Point real estate project and a reassessment of its environmental impact.
+In May 2013, Letitia James was part of an Article 78 lawsuit against the Bloomberg administration and Acadia Realty Trust, seeking the shutdown of the City Point real estate project.

 October 1, 2013: Won Public Advocate Runoff Election

-On October 1, 2013, Letitia James won the runoff election against Daniel Squadron, becoming the party's nominee for the city's elected watchdog position in November.
+On October 1, 2013, Letitia James won the runoff election against Daniel Squadron to become the Democratic nominee for New York City Public Advocate.

 June 2016: Pressure on Financial Institutions

-In June 2016, Letitia James attempted to pressure six financial institutions into ending their practice of providing financial services to gun manufacturers.
+In June 2016, Letitia James attempted to pressure six financial institutions into ending their practice of providing financial services to gun manufacturers, including a specific request for BB&T to drop the accounts of SIG Sauer.

-In 2017, Letitia James won the Democratic primary for her position with 77% of the vote, over closest competitor David Eisenbach's 23%.
+In 2017, Letitia James won the Democratic primary for her position as Public Advocate, securing 77% of the vote.

 In May 2018, Letitia James declared her candidacy for Attorney General of New York.